javimangal/preoperative-atelectasis/README.md

 # Preoperative atelectasis in patients undergoing bariatric surgery.

-This simple project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
+This project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).

 ## Usage

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.
+This repository contains the documentation for reproducibility of the study "Preoperative atelectasis in patients with obesity undergoing bariatric surgery".
+The linked dataset for this study can be found in the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/4JZZLB).

 ## Project Structure